 The bad news is Joy’s place is 2 miles south of the historic downtown area in the Warren District.
 The good news is Joy’s place is 2 miles south of the historic downtown area.
 You see, historic downtown Bisbee can be quite noisy, particularly on Friday & Saturday nights.
 You want quiet?
 Stay at the C&A Guest House.
 Very nice & Joy prepares an excellent breakfast to order.

 (c) Eldorado Suites Hotel.
 Definitely Recommended!
 (Please see our review of the El Dorado Suites Hotel here.)

-(d) San Ramon Hotel.
+(d) Hotel San Ramon.
 Definitely Recommended.
-In March 2013, I stayed at the historic San Ramon in Room #1, The Bougainvilla.
-It has a king size bed and large windows from which I could overlook the park and Bisbee Mining & Historical Museum.
+In March 2013, I stayed at the historic San Ramon in Room #1, The Bougainvillea.
+It has a king-size bed and large windows from which I could overlook the park and Bisbee Mining & Historical Museum.
 All 6 rooms are unique.
 For example, the Agave is a suite with a full kitchen.

-San Ramon Hotel has a great location next to the Copper Queen Hotel.
-More importantly, the excellent Santiago’s Mexican Restaurant is right downstairs.
+The Hotel San Ramon has a great location next to the Copper Queen Hotel.
 This is not a B&B, so plan your meals accordingly.
 For breakfast, the dining room of the Copper Queen is a good choice.
 Avoid the Bisbee Breakfast Club.
 Locals recommend it but I don’t.
 A few blocks up Main Street is the Bisbee Coffee Company, a Starbucks by another name with a couple of interesting twists, such as their Mexican Cafe’ Mocha.
 Definitely lots of locals here for the coffee and fresh pastries.